 Reactive studies will be performed using the total MW injection and total MW withdrawal of the Self-Limiting Facility if an ESR is part of the SLF.
 Each component of a SLF should have their own capability curve.
 Contractual limits on the Injection level should be documented but the reactive power capability should not be limited by any plant level controls.

-The reactive capability curve of a DCC will be modeled on the non-ESS part of the resource.
+The reactive capability curve of a SLF behind the same set of inverters will be modeled on the non-ESS part of the facility.

-The Reactive study will not be performed if an ESS is being added to the DC side of the same set of inverters (DC-Coupled) of an existing Inverter Based Resource (IBR) and will not withdraw from the grid.
+The Reactive study will not be performed if an ESS is being added to the DC side of the same set of inverters of an existing Inverter Based Resource (IBR) that will not withdraw from the grid.

 FIS Studies

 The lead TSP conducting the FIS studies can model the Self-Limiting Facility differently for each study element.
-If the ESS is being added to the DC side of the same set of inverters (DC-Coupled) of an existing Resource and will not withdraw from the grid, a new FIS study is not needed as long as an explanation for not needing the FIS is made available.
+If the ESS is being added to the DC side of the same set of inverters of an existing facility and will not withdraw from the grid, a new FIS study is not needed as long as an explanation for not needing the FIS is made available.

 Steady-State Study